-Acquirers' group structures comprising multiple holdings, layers and investment vehicles steered by the same ultimate indirect owners (often defined as ultimate beneficial owners) are subject to analysis to determine whether parties are acting in concert.
-Ultimate beneficial owners are usually required to submit notification as proposed acquirers by virtue of the control and multiplication criteria mentioned above.
+Group structures comprising multiple holdings, layers and investment vehicles steered by the same ultimate indirect owners (often defined as ultimate beneficial owners or UBOs) are subject to analysis to determine whether parties are acting in concert.
+UBOs are usually required to submit notification as proposed acquirers by virtue of the control and multiplication criteria mentioned above.

-&lt;sup>26 See Title II, Chapter 1, Paragraph 4.6 of the Joint Guidelines.
+26 See Title II, Chapter 1, Paragraph 4.6 of the Joint Guidelines.

-&lt;sup>27 Such cases have to undergo a qualifying holding procedure even for existing shareholders (who have not changed their holding in the target) once they decide to act in concert, unless a specific provision in national law stipulates a different dedicated procedure.
+27 Such cases have to undergo a qualifying holding procedure even for existing shareholders who have not changed their holding in the target) once they decide to act in concert, unless a specific provision in national law stipulates a different dedicated procedure.